Techoflashaman/Magnetism-detection-using-Hall-Effect-sensor/ReadMe.md

 # Magnetism detection using Hall Effect sensor

-In this project, When I place a magnet close to the sensor, an LED lights up in order to inform us that it detected a magnetic field.
+In this project, when I place a magnet close to the sensor, an LED lights up in order to inform us that it detected a magnetic field.
 The sensor that we are using is called a Hall Effect sensor, a sensor that it can detect the presence of a magnetic field.

-## Components required for making this project
+## Components Used

 1. Arduino Nano